cyn0x8/ModLauncher/readme.md

 	// internally set up by the launcher (available in `data` passed to callbacks):

+	logo:FunkinSprite, // the logo sprite
+	bg_group:FlxTypedSpriteGroup, // the sprite group added to your mod's bg camera

 	cam:Null<FunkinCamera>, // the bg camera `bg_group` is added to
 	logo_scale:Float // the base scale of the logo (automatically resized to half screen height) }